NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 * Full list of the variables names (e.g. Sample_No, Zone ...)
 * Data type of each variable (e.g. dbl (integer), date, characters)
 * First few observations for each variable

-R uses many different types of variables.
-In a data frame, each variable can be a different type.
-When the `read_csv()` function reads the file, it assigns the most likely class.

-Numeric (num) values and integers (int) are numbers that can be used in calculations using the arithmetic operators and functions.

 ### Explore the data
 To view any of the variables within a data frame, you need to add the column name after a `$`, e.g. `turbidity$Result`.
 When you execute this command, R shows a vector of the selected variable.
 You can use this vector in calculations, as explained below.